 Sometimes we dream up our own ideas, like our new Small House Contest.
 Sometimes a community member comes to us for advice, and a new project grows out of that request for help, like our Climate Change Adaptation Conference for farmers.
 Sometimes someone has a great idea but needs our support make it happen, like many of our DIY Sustainability Workshops, or our Fiscal Sponsorship Program that takes fledgling nonprofits under our wing to help them get off the ground.
-And sometimes we hear about something people are doing elsewhere that we think would be a great addition to our own community, like starting our own Pecha Kucha Night series, an idea-sharing slide show event started by architects in Japan.
+And sometimes we hear about something people are doing elsewhere that we think would be a great addition to our own community, like starting our own Pecha Kucha Night series, an idea-sharing slide show event started by architects in Tokyo, Japan.

 In 2016, we faced death head on and with the pouring out of community support, we started Death and Cupcakes and an annual event, Death Faire, which draws hundreds every year the first week of November.
 This event has proven to be the deepest and most meaningful as our culture looks at the subject as taboo.
 We saw a need to educate about green burial, grief support, other’s culture’s handling of death and most of all a celebration of love.
 Grief is equal to Love.